OkayHQ/ee-handbook/content/en/time/improving-flow.md

 category: Managing time
 ---

+Meeting load, Interviews and Page Load are three of the most common disruptors to flow for engineering teams.
+They are required activities for well-functioning teams but require careful management to stay efficient.
+Left unchecked these activities tend to take up increasing amounts of time and become more costly for the productivity of your team.

 ## Best pratices to reduce fragmentation and meeting load

 - **Align 1/1s to the team's schedule instead of the manager's:** As a manager, there's always the temptation to batch your 1/1s into chunks so that they work well for your schedule.
 1/1s can be a big source of calendar fragmentation on a given day if they’re not carefully scheduled.
 They also typically happen every week so getting these right can have recurring benefits.